mdn/content/files/en-us/web/api/performancelonganimationframetiming/blockingduration/index.md

 `blockingDuration` is calculated by taking all the [long tasks](/en-US/docs/Web/API/PerformanceLongTaskTiming#description) within the LoAF that have a `duration` of more than `50ms`, subtracting `50ms` from each, adding the rendering time to the longest task time, and summing the results.
 Let's look at an example to clarify what this means.

-Consider the case of a JavaScript file that takes a total of 145ms to process.
-After the first major chunk of script, which is processed after 65ms, we consider breaking the execution of the script into two tasks, the second one taking 80ms to execute.
+Take the case of a JavaScript file that takes a total of 145ms to process.
+After the first major chunk of script, which is processed after 65ms, we could consider breaking the execution of the script into two tasks, the second one taking 80ms to execute.
 This is preferable to having it all executed in one task, as it gives the browser a chance to handle user interactions in between.
 This is also known as **yielding**, and could be done for example by inserting a {{domxref("setTimeout()")}} after the first major chunk of script.

 > **Note:** See [Optimize long tasks](https://web.dev/articles/optimize-long-tasks) for more information on long tasks and yielding.

 There are three options to consider here in how the script might end up being processed.
-If we yield after the first 65ms, the browser can decide to:

-1. Render a frame, then run the rest of the script
+1. If we yield after the first 65ms, the browser can decide to render a frame, then run the rest of the script
-2. Run the rest of the script first, then render the frame.
+2. Alternatively, the browser could run the rest of the script first, then render the frame.

-Alternatively — option 3. — is if we decide not to yield and let the browser deal with the entire script in one task.
+3. We could also decide **not** to yield and let the browser deal with the entire script in one task.

 > **Note:** The browser will generally try to prioritize important tasks (such as user interactions) and rendering new frames over less important tasks it might have queued.
 The browser will _try_ to render a new frame every 16ms.